fehmeen-tariq/fehmeen-tariq/README.md

 🧮 Skills and Learning: Python, SQL, R, Tableau, Salesforce, MS Excel, Power BI

-💞️ Passionate about traveling the world, performing arts, sustainability, museums and an avid watcher of Formula 1 races and cricket tournaments
+💞️ Passionate about all things data, traveling the world, performing arts, sustainability, museums and an avid watcher of Formula 1 races and cricket tournaments

 ###### 📫 You can reach me at fehmeen.t99@gmail.com or [LinkedIn](https://www.linkedin.com/in/fehmeentariq/) for opportunities, projects or a friendly ear to chat to